mgit3/ZSHrc/README.md

 In this project,

--I used speedtest-CLI(Linux software)  to collect data about the internet velocity of my residence and automated a scheduler with the Cron(Linux Software) to repeat the task periodically.
+-I used speedtest-CLI(Linux software)  to collect data about the internet velocity of my residence and used a scheduler with the Cron(Linux Software) to repeat the task periodically.

 -Then I organized the output data to be ingested into a dataset in a CSV format using the Pandas(Python module).